ryanhoedt/ELK-Stack/README.md

 - 'Filebeat'collects and parses system logs from the server and forwards them to Elasticsearch and Logstash for indexing and Kibana for easy visualization.
 - 'Metricbeat'records metrics and statistical data and services running on the server such as CPU usage, memory, file system, disk and network input/output statistics and allows them to be viewed in Kibana.

-### Using the Playbook
+### Using the Playbooks
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the [filebeat-configuration.yml](https://github.com/ryanhoedt/ELK-Stack/blob/main/Ansible/filebeat-configuration.yml) file to /etc/ansible/files.
+- Update line 1106 to include the IP address of your ELK server:

+hosts: \["\<ELK server IP\>:9200"\]

+- Update line 1805 to include the IP address of your ELK server:

+hosts: \["\<ELK server IP\>:5601"\]

+- Copy the [metricbeat-config.yml](https://github.com/ryanhoedt/ELK-Stack/blob/main/Ansible/metricbeat-config.yml) file to /etc/ansible/files.
+- Update line 62 to include the IP address of your ELK server:

+hosts: \["\<ELK server IP\>:5601"\]

+- Update line 95 to include the IP address of your ELK server:

+hosts: \["\<ELK server IP\>:9200"\]

+- Copy the [hosts](https://github.com/ryanhoedt/ELK-Stack/blob/main/Ansible/hosts) file to /etc/ansible.
+- Update the hosts lines to include the group name and IP addresses of your web servers and ELK server:

+\[webservers\]

+\<Web server IP\> ansible_python_interpreter=/usr/bin/python3

+\<Web server IP\> ansible_python_interpreter=/usr/bin/python3

+\<Web server IP\> ansible_python_interpreter=/usr/bin/python3

+\[elk\]

+\<ELK server IP\> ansible_python_interpreter=/usr/bin/python3

+- Copy the [filebeat-playbook.yml](https://github.com/ryanhoedt/ELK-Stack/blob/main/Ansible/filebeat-playbook.yml) file to /etc/ansible/files.
+- Update the filebeat-playbook.yml file to include the name of your host group on line 3 (webservers, in this case).
+-
-- Copy the _____ file to _____.
+- Copy the [metricbeat-playbook.yml](https://github.com/ryanhoedt/ELK-Stack/blob/main/Ansible/metricbeat-playbook.yml) file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the metricbeat-playbook.yml file to the name of your host group on line 3 (webservers, in this case).
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook and navigate to http://<ELK-VM Public IP address>:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._